zdharma-continuum/zinit/README.md

 # Quick Start Module-Only

-To install just the binary Zplugin module (Zplugin not needed, can be used with any plugin manager), execute:
+To install just the binary Zplugin module **standalone** (Zplugin is not needed, the module can be used with any other plugin manager), execute:

 ```zsh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/zdharma/zplugin/master/doc/mod-install.sh)"